 Part 11 – Configure BGP on top of Rack Routers & link T0 router

-In this blog, we will design our BGP router and connect the router to the TO gateway router.
-A TO gateway is responsible for connecting the NSX to the outside world.
+In this part of the series, we’ll design our BGP router and connect it to the Tier‑0 (T0) gateway in NSX‑T. The T0 gateway is responsible for connecting NSX‑T to the outside world, making dynamic routing essential for a functional nested lab.

 Configuration on Router 1